|

 Be wild at a wildlife park

-With over 60 varieties of Australian native birds and marsupials, the Bunbury Wildlife Park will get you that cuddly animal encounter you want.
-Discovery Bay in Albany is also home to several native Australian species, and also tells the fascinating history of WA’s whaling at the Historic Whaling Station.
+With over 60 varieties of Australian native birds and marsupials, the Bunbury Wildlife Park will get you that cuddly animal encounter you want, and can see and learn all about animals like dingoes, farm animals, reptiles, exotic birds and more.
+Discovery Bay in Albany is also home to several native Australian species, and also tells the fascinating history of WA’s whaling at the Historic Whaling Station, with stunning skeletons and a whaling ship to visualise your learning.

 #12